halt-spesn/android_device_xiaomi-spes/README.md

-# Android 11 Tree for fog
+# Android 11 Tree for spes

-I have decided to adapt the tree to Android 11 for fog in my free time, based on Jabiyeff's work (Credits to him).
-For now the tree is not complete and works on permissive, so some bugs can be expected.
-Plus, the tree work on spes rebranding to him.
-Also it's just for fun and learning purposes, because I am a complete noob.
+I have decided to adapt the fog Android 11 tree for spes in my free time, based on Jabiyeff's and NotKerd's work (Credits to them).
+For now the tree is not complete, so some bugs can be expected.
+Also it's just for fun and learning purposes.

 ### What works?
 * Boots